 But they have lost the Antichrist, an 11-year-old boy unaware he’s meant to bring upon the end of days, forcing them to embark on an adventure to find him and save the world before it’s too late.

-As we inch nearer to the programme’s launch, find out all you need to know right here.
+Find out all you need to know about the highly-anticipated fantasy series right here.

 The official full trailer is unleashed